What is asylum?

 Step 7 Review of Permission to Remain

-If the International Protection Office (IPO) did not recommend you be granted permission to remain, and your appeal to the International Protection Appeals Tribunal (IPAT) is not successful, the Minister of Justice and Equality (the Minister) will review the decision not to grant permission to remain where you have submitted any new information since the original decision was made.
+If the International Protection Office (IPO) did not recommend you be granted permission to remain, and your appeal to the International Protection Appeals Tribunal (IPAT) is not successful, the Minister will review the decision not to grant permission to remain where you have submitted any new information since the original decision was made.
 You will receive a permission to remain review form to complete.
 You will have just 5 working days to submit any new information.
 Therefore, it is important that you collect any documents you might want to submit in advance.
 If there has been any change to your situation in the time between the Minister’s permission to remain decision and the IPAT decision on your appeal, you should inform the Minister as soon as possible.